 - Maintaining licensure by completing continuing education credits

 The BLS reports that passenger train engineers can typically expect accommodations and temperatures aboard the train to be more agreeable than those found on trains that carry freight.
 Freight train engineers often work weekends and irregular shifts to meet customer demands, and they may be away from home for long periods if they will be travelling long distances.
 Those aboard passenger trains often have more predictable shifts.
-The BLS projects that the employment of locomotive engineers will likely decline by about two percent between 2014 and 2024, due to the increase in productivity in the rail industry because of practices like double-stacking trains or adding cars to make trains longer.
+With a decline in the need for transporting non-renewable energy sources, the BLS projects that the employment of locomotive engineers will likely decline by about three percent between 2019 and 2029.